MicrosoftDocs/windows-dev-docs/hub/apps/design/shell/tiles-and-notifications/adaptive-interactive-toasts.md

 To learn more about implementing buttons end-to-end, see [Send local toast](send-local-toast.md).

-Buttons can perform the following different actions...

-- Activating the app in the foreground, with an argument that can be used to navigate to a specific page/context.
+Buttons can activate an app in the foreground, with an argument that can be used to navigate to a specific page/context.
+Buttons can also activate another app via protocol launch.
+Currently UWP apps support system actions, such as snoozing or dismissing the notification, but this is currently unsupported for Windows App SDK.
-- Activating the app's background task, for a quick-reply or similar scenario.
-- Activating another app via protocol launch.
-- Performing a system action, such as snoozing or dismissing the notification.

 > [!NOTE]
 > You can only have up to 5 buttons (including context menu items which we discuss later).